How to Write a Permit Authorization Letter (Template)

 Construction projects are a team sport.
 You have the property owner, the general contractor, architects, and maybe even a permit expediter all working together.
 A permit authorization letter clarifies exactly who has the authority to manage the permit process.
 This formal document grants a specific person or company the power to submit applications, request modifications, and communicate with the building department on behalf of the permit holder.
 Without it, you risk confusion and delays.
 By clearly designating a representative, you ensure that one trusted point person can handle all permit-related services efficiently, keeping your project on track.

-For Certain Business License Applications
+For Business License Applications

 As a business owner, your time is valuable.
 You may not have the bandwidth to personally handle every piece of paperwork required to get or renew a business license.
 An authorization letter is a legally recognized document that lets you delegate this task.
 You can empower an employee, a consultant, or a dedicated permitting service to act on your behalf.
 This designated person can then manage the application and speak with regulatory bodies for you.
 It’s a straightforward way to ensure your business stays compliant without you having to be in two places at once.
 If you need help with this process, you can always request a proposal to see how we can assist.